-As Brexit looms ahead, the Bank of England base rate has been held at 0.75%.
+As Brexit looms ahead, the Bank of England faces pressure to cut the base rate.
 So how could Brexit affect your mortgage and savings interest rates?

 Interest rates on savings accounts are still worse than they were two years ago despite the Bank of England base rate being higher.
 How does your bank fare?